JuneWprog/nextjs-tutorial/README.md

    - 4. draftMode()
    - 5. searchParams prop
    - 6. after()
+- Streaming <Suspense>
+Allows for progressive UI rendering from server
+Breaks down into smaller chunks and streamed to the client when ready

+### 10.2 GenerateStaticParams
 generateStaticParams() function
 - works alongside dynamic route segments
 - to generate static routes during build tiem